 Should people with asymptomatic parasitaemia be treated?

 It is clear that current diagnostic or screening test available have individual limitations.
-PCR is relatively expensive but also highly sensitive and can detect very low parasitaemia.
-Microscopy and RDT are test methods with low sensitivity and are therefore inaccurate in the detection of low level infections.
-The ability to accurately detect malaria in all individuals and in all populations is fundamental to achieving elimination and eradication of malaria.
-There is the need for newer test methods that are sensitive enough to detect low level parasitaemia.
+PCR is relatively expensive in developing countries but also highly sensitive and can detect very low parasitaemia.
+Microscopy and RDT are test methods with low sensitivity and are therefore inaccurate in the detection of low-level infections.
+The ability to accurately detect parasitaemia in all individuals and in all populations is fundamental to achieving elimination and eradication of malaria.
+There is the need for newer test methods that are sensitive enough to detect low-level parasitaemia.

 Plasmodium vivax

-P. falciparum is responsible for nearly 98% of malaria in Africa (global malaria –roll back malaria).
+P. falciparum is responsible for nearly 98% of malaria in Africa.
 P. vivax has a wider geographic distribution than P falciparum.
 In countries such as Mexico, Belize and large parts of China where P. falciparum has been successfully eliminated, P vivax remains a problem [12, 13] .
 P vivax is less responsive to malaria control measures.
 It survives better in natural conditions than P. falciparum.
 Other reasons for the non-response of P. vivax to control measures include the dormant liver stage of its life cycle, which results in relapse after treatment, and the production of infectious gametocytes after parasites emerge from the liver.

 Currently, primaquine is the recommended drug for treating the liver stage to avoid relapse [14].
 Treatment duration is up to 14 days and this long duration often results in poor adherence and lower efficacy [15].
 One of the challenges therefore is to find a new drug to replace the 14-day primaquine treatment.
 Primaquine is also known to cause acute hemolysis in glucose-6-phosphate dehydrogenase (G6PD) deficient patients.
 A diagnostic test is needed for point of care testing to quickly identify G6PD deficiency [6].